zelos-alpha/demeter/docs/source/quickstart.md

 1. In import section, you need to import classes from demeter.
 As we will test a strategy on uniswap, we also need to import some class from demeter.uniswap.
 1. This script will run from ```if __name__ == "__main__":```
 1. Suppose we will backtest on usdc/eth(fee=0.05%) pool.
-First we define two tokens. eth and usdc.
+First, we define two tokens. eth and usdc.
 Then the pool
 1. ```market_key = MarketInfo("U2EthPool")``` Declare a market key, which will be used to find the corresponding market in broker
 1. ```market = UniLpMarket(market_key, pool)``` Declare the market, it's the place to invest positions.